penalosa/yformatics.com/src/notes/year-3/operating-systems/part-1/memory/notes.md

 ## Fragmentation

 Another alternative to the growing problem is fragmentation.
 This means that when a new process is being allocated, the OS can move all processes tightly together by memory copy or swapping out and in.
 This is computationally expensive.

+There are two types of fragmentation:

+- External
+  The exact amount of memory requested is allocated and the total memory space exists to satisfy the request but is not contiguous.

+- Internal
+  More memory than that requested is allocated.